amscanne/huptime/README.md

     # Zero downtime restart.
     killall -HUP myservice

+    # Or, if you prefer...
+    huptime --restart /usr/bin/myservice

 If there is a pidfile, it can be reset on restart:

     # Start the service.